lucianoruizm/lucianoruizm/README.md

 - 👋 Hi, I’m @lucianoruizm
 - 👀 I’m interested in Web Development, applications and Videogames
-- 🌱 I'm a Systems Analyst and I'm always learning programming
+- 🌱 Systems Analyst and always learning to code
 - 💞️ I’m looking to collaborate on the community and get a good job
 - 📫 How to reach me: lucianoruizm993@gmail.com